DhruvTrehan/Data-Structure-and-algorithm/README.md

    5. Deque does not contain an internal storage.
 Deque are more complex than vector internally
    6. In certain operations where insertion or deletion is done at a positon other than begining or end.
 In such situation, Deque perform the worst.

+   <h4> Binary Trees </h4>

+Binary Trees are build using recursion.
+It is a top-down appraoch.

+<b> Algorithm </b>

+   1. Build a root
+   2. Recursively build left and right subtree

+<b> More info about Binary Tree </b>

+   Binary Operation such as Insertion, Deletion, Search, Ordering decide which Data Structure is helpful for a particular problem.
+As the name goes, in Binary Trees atleast one    node should be connected to atleast 2 nodes.
+The nodes in the Binary Trees is connected using the adress.
+The basic node is called as the root node.
+And , the subsequents of    root node are called as children node.
+Moreover, the nodes which do not have any children are called as Leaf Nodes.